 The most interesting part is that the festival is not related to men only.
 Women participate in this festival with equal enthusiasm and devotion.

-This year Kanwar yatra 2019 date is 17th July 2019.
-The Yatra will commence from this date and will last by the festival of Dussehra.
+This year Kanwar yatra 2023 date is Tuesday, 4th of July.
+The Yatra will commence from this date and will last until the festival of Dussehra.
+The Kanwar Yatra 2023 will ends on 18th July with Sawan Shivratri, while the Jal time is between 12:41 AM to 12:55 AM on July 19, 2023.

-One of the most engrossing rituals of this Yatra is how Kanwar is carry the Kanwar.
+One of the most engrossing rituals of this Yatra is how Kanwar is carrying the Kanwar.
 They carry it around on both of their shoulders.
-Kanwar is a small bamboo pole where two earthen pots are ties on both ends of the pole.
+Kanwar is a small bamboo pole where two earthen pots are tied on both ends of the pole.
 Both the earthen pots are beautifully decorated.
 The Kanwar is also decorated with colorful dupattas and hangings.

 During their journey, the kanwaris fill the pots with the holy Ganga water and perform their return journey by balancing the full pots on their shoulders.
 Upon reaching back to their hometown, they use this holy water to shower the Shivlinga of the local temple.